hshinnaga/astro-polarimetry/join.md

 # Join Our Research Group

-I am always looking for motivated graduate students who are interested in radio astronomy, astronomical polarimetry, and the researches of the Milky Way.
+I am always looking for motivated graduate students who are interested in pursueing radio astronomy, astronomical polarimetry, and the researches of the Milky Way Galaxy.

 ## For Prospective Students
 Kagoshima University provides an interactive environment for astronomical research.
 If you are interested in joining my group, please consider the following: